Environmental Health Perspectives

 EMID2 hypomethylation may represent a novel mechanism linking in utero Hg exposure and adverse infant neurobehavioral outcomes.

 Maccani, Jennifer Zeynab Joukhadar; Koestler, Devin C.; Lester, Barry; Houseman, E Andres; Armstrong, David A.; Kelsey, Karl T.; and Marsit, Carmen J., "Placental DNA Methylation Related to Both Infant Toenail Mercury and Adverse Neurobehavioral Outcomes" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 3754.